James Wilsford: Capture

 Wilsford was captured at Dunbar in January 1549.
-An account relates his capture by Robert Lauder of the Bass while supervising a wagon train of provisions.
+One account relates his capture by Robert Lauder of the Bass while supervising a wagon train of provisions.
 The French soldier Jean de Beaugué also included the event in his History of the War in Scotland.
 Mary of Guise described his capture as a "bonne prise", a good catch, in a letter to her brother, the Duke of Aumale.
 James Croft succeeded him in command at Haddington.

-In June 1549 Wilford was imprisoned at Stirling Castle where he was visited by an English herald.
+A legal record narrates that Wilford was held by a French soldier, Captain Escho, and transferred into the keeping of Thomas, Master of Erskine, a son of the keeper of Stirling Castle, John Erskine, 5th Lord Erskine.
+By June 1549, Wilford was imprisoned at Stirling Castle where he was visited by an English herald.
 The English Privy Council wrote to the Earl of Rutland to organize his release by an exchange of prisoners.
 Wilford was valued as a "man of special service" and "someone who has notably served", but was now "vexed with much sickness."
 It was suggested he might be exchanged for the son of Lord Fleming.
 Wilford was transferred to the keeping of Janet Stewart, Lady Fleming, and was released sometime in November 1549.

 In February and March 1550, Wilsford was granted the keeping of the Bailiwick of Gravesend and Milton and the Little Park of Otford, Kent for his lifetime.

 James Wilsford died in November 1550, and his eulogy was delivered by Miles Coverdale.
 He was buried at St. Bartholomew's by the Exchange in London.
 A brass plate from his monument engraved with the Barrett and Wilford arms is preserved at the Museum of London.
 Coverdale was also buried at St Bartholomew's.